gnuradio/hugo-website/content/news/2026-05-26-gsoc26-started/index.md

 We're very excited that we have these topics worked on - they target long-lived improvements to the ecosystem.

+Sadly, we could not get enough "slots" within the GSoC project to fit each of the great proposals we've gotten!
+We feel honored by the amount of attention GNU Radio has garnered this year!

 So, please do reach out [on chat](https://app.element.io/#/room/#gnuradio-community:gnuradio.org) to ask plenty about the projects!
 You'll find regular updates on the blogs linked above.